jjasghar/sinatra_song_app/README.md

 ### TODO
+- WRITE TESTS --> figure out how to write tests against this project with rspec.
+NOW NOW NOW.
 - get json input to database then output to something working, (begining of an API server)
 - convert away from slim to
    - markdown